openedx/edx-platform/docs/en_us/mobile/source/SFD_mobileFAQ.rst

 #.
 Click the link that you've received from your instructor to access the **edX Android Beta Testers** Google group.
 #.
 On the **EdX Android Beta Testers** Google group page, click **Join Group**.
 #.
 In the dialog box that opens, select the options that you want, and then click **Join this group**.
 #.
-On the group's home page, click the link to the app in the Google Play Store.
+On the group's home page, click the link to the app in the Google Play store.
 #.
-On the app's page in the Google Play Store, click **Become a Tester**.
+On the app's page in the Google Play store, click **Become a Tester**.
 #.
-Click the link under **Get the test version** to download the app from the Google Play Store.
+Click the link under **Get the test version** to download the app from the Google Play store.
 #.
 Click **Install**.
 In the dialog box that opens, select the devices that you want to install the app on, and then click **OK**.
 #.
 When you a see a message saying that the app has been installed, go to your device.
 Check the app list on your device for the edX app.